Carlos Sainz Jr

 After a timid start in the big leagues under the colors of Toro Rosso, Carlos Sainz gradually gained strength.
 Free from the Red Bull fold, he took his time to satisfy his teams.
 Correct during his time with Renault, he then showed solidity with McLaren by grabbing two 6th places in the championship and giving hope to Woking.

-Having moved from McLaren to Ferrari in 2021, Carlos Sainz was convincing in this first part of the season.
-Despite a somewhat timid start with an 8th place in Bahrain, the Spaniard did not let himself be discouraged and subsequently responded with a fine 2nd place in the streets of Monaco.
-The son of the eponymous rally driver believes he could be a potential world champion, if he has the right equipment.
-Its solidity, shown over the last three years, seems to validate this theory.
-That's good, with his sidekick Charles Leclerc, Carlos Sainz Jr intends to bring the Scuderia back to where it wants to be: at the top.
+Having moved from McLaren to Ferrari in 2021, Carlos Sainz has been convincing in this first part of the season.
+Despite a somewhat timid start with an 8th place in Bahrain, the Spaniard did not let himself be put off and responded later by taking a fine 2nd place in the streets of Monaco.
+The son of the eponymous rally driver believes he is a potential world champion, if he has the right equipment.
+His solidity, shown in recent seasons as a good second to Charles Leclerc, and his good performance, already, in the 2024 post-season tests in Abu Dhabi with Williams allow him to establish himself as one of the drivers to watch for 2025.
+Carlos Sainz intends to show his power in one of the least expected cars on the grid.

 Results in Formula 1